szhcoco/Investigation-on-Cheese-and-Calories/_site/README.md

 ## Fairness Analysis

 For fairness analysis, we split the data into two groups: recipes with low sugar (less or equal to 23) and recipes with high sugar (more than 23).
-We pick 23 as the split point because it is the median of sugar in dataset.
-Since we uses linear regression model, we decide to rate our test using rooted mean squared error.\
+We pick 23 as the split point because it is the median of sugar in the dataset.
+Since we use a linear regression model, we decide to rate our test using rooted mean squared error.
+It is easier to understand compared to $R^2$ and it is better to keep a consistency with prediction part.\
 To check the p value, we use permutation testing here.
-We shuffle whether each recipe has high or low sugar and calculate simulated result based on shuffled category.
+For each recipe we list their actual calories and predicted calories.
+Then we can calculate squared error for each recipe.
+By calculating the square root of mean value for each group (low sugar and high sugar), we get two RMSE values and so their difference.
+We shuffle whether each recipe has high or low sugar and calculate simulated results based on the shuffled category following the same way.

 **Null hypothesis**: Our model is fair.
 It predicts calories for recipes with low sugar and high sugar with similar RMSE.\
 **Alternative hypothesis**: our model is biased.
 It predicts calories for recipes with high sugar with higher RMSE than recipes with low sugar.\